The current federal Gas Tax Fund (GTF) was confirmed as part of the federal Budget 2014, and will run from 2014 to 2024.

 - GTF allocations have been recalculated to reflect the 2019 program budget and Municipal Affairs 2018 Population List.

-- 2019 GTF program guidelines are expected to be available in September on the Materials and Resources page.
+- 2019 GTF program guidelines are now available on the Materials and Resources page.

 To connect with the GTF program: